Sincere Carry: College career

 In his second career game, Carry scored a season-high 32 points and had eight assists in a 89–88 overtime win against UIC.
 He averaged 12.1 points, 5.8 assists, 3.6 rebounds and 2.4 steals per game as a freshman.
 Carry garnered Atlantic 10 All-Rookie Team honors.
 Coming into his sophomore season, he switched his jersey number to 10 to honor his friend Khalil Hopson, who was killed in May 2019 at the age of 24.
 As a sophomore, Carry averaged 12.2 points, 5.3 assists and 3.9 rebounds per game.
 He played in five games as a junior averaging nine points per game, but decided to transfer in January 2021.
 According to Duquesne coach Keith Dambrot, Carry's decision to leave was not because of playing time issues but rather unhappiness with the program.
 He ultimately opted to move to Kent State.
 Carry transformed his playing style from a pass-first point guard to Kent State's primary scoring option, but struggled at times with his shooting.
 On February 22, 2022, he scored a career-high 42 points in a 93–82 win against Ball State.
 As a redshirt junior, Carry was named MAC Player of the Year.
 As a redshirt junior, he averaged 17.9 points, 4.8 assists and 4.5 rebounds per game.
 On April 7, 2022, Carry declared for the 2022 NBA draft while maintaining his college eligibility.
 On June 1, 2022, Carry withdrew from the NBA Draft to return to Kent State for his Senior year.

+Professional career

+After going undrafted in the 2023 NBA draft, Carry joined the Memphis Hustle after being selected in the second round of the G League draft.
+However, he was waived on November 8.
+Carry subsequently joined Iraklis BC and averaged 11.4 points, 3.8 rebounds, and 2.6 rebounds per game.
+On August 8, 2024, he signed with Phoenix Hagen of the ProA.